Juliaj/udacity-data-scientist/starbucks-challenge.md

 ![png](./images/starbuckschallenge/ModelingOfferResponse/output_51_0.png)

 `purchase_during_offer` showed up as the most dominiate feature.
 The second is the membership_length.
 Other features had very little influence to the prediction. `purchase_during_offer` is a compound feature that we calculated based on the purchase that customer made during an offer period.
 If we had known a purchase made, we'd know almost for sure that customer repsonded and vice versa.
 In other words, we have a feature directly correlated to the training target.
-In this light, the classifer we trained is not truely `predictive`.
+In this light, the classifer we trained is not truely `predictive` because `purchase_during_offer` was leaking information.
 We need to take this out and retrain.

 ### Training without knowing the purchase made